awsmug/wp-devops/Readme.md

 ### WP-CLI

 Use the WP CLI with the wp.sh script.
-Example to list all plugins:
+Example to list all plugins (see the documentation of WP CLI at https://wp-cli.org):

 ```bash
 ./wp.sh plugin list